omiallison/Web-Server-JS/README.md

 HOW TO USE:
 -----------------------
+I personally use Visual Studio Code: Insiders.
+Feel free to use whatever suits your fancy.

 First, you will need to make a port in 'server.js'.
 The port number does NOT need to be a certain number, it just specifies what the web server is running on.